Skip to Main Content

 Open Access

-Scholarly Publishing and Academic Resources Coalition (SPARC) defines Open Access (OA) as "the free, immediate, online availability of research articles coupled with the rights to use these articles fully in the digital environment.
-Open Access ensures that anyone can access and use these results—to turn ideas into industries and breakthroughs into better lives."
+Scholarly Publishing and Academic Resources Coalition (SPARC) defines Open Access (OA) as "the free, immediate, online availability of research articles coupled with the rights to use these articles fully in the digital environment."
+This is done through both the publishing and archiving of scholarly publications.

 • Open access journal: All journal content is available for researchers to read, print, download, distribute, or link to without fees.

 • Embargoed open access: Also called delayed open access.
-This is a subscription model that provides open access to content after an period expires.
-For example, the most current content may only be available to subscribers, while the archived issues are open access.
+This is a subscription model that provides open access to content after a period expires.
+For example, the most recent content may only be available to subscribers, while the archived issues are open access.

 Further Reading